Optimal Scheduling Control in Fluid Models of General $n\times n$ Input-Queued Switches: Abstract

 \section{Abstract}

 Most of the early input-queued switch research focused on establishing throughput optimality of the max-weight scheduling policy, with some recent research showing that max-weight scheduling is optimal with respect to total expected delay asymptotically in the heavy-traffic regime.
 However, the question of delay-optimal scheduling in input-queued switches remains open in general, as does the question of delay-optimal scheduling under more general objective functions.
 To gain fundamental insights into these very difficult problems, we consider a fluid model of $n \times n$ input-queued switches with associated fluid-flow costs, and we derive an optimal scheduling control policy to an infinite horizon discounted control problem with a general linear objective function of fluid cost.
 Our optimal policy coincides with the $c\mu$-rule in certain parameter domains.
 More generally, due to the input-queued switch constraints, the optimal policy takes the form of the solution to a flow maximization problem, after we identify the Lagrangian multipliers of some key constraints through carefully designed algorithms.
-Computational experiments demonstrate and quantify the benefits of our optimal scheduling policy over alternative policies within fluid models of input-queued switches, including significant improvements over max-weight scheduling and its variants.
+Computational experiments demonstrate the benefits of our optimal scheduling policy over variants of max-weight scheduling within fluid models of input-queued switches.

 \keywords{Optimal scheduling control, Linear cost functions, Fluid models, Input-queued switch networks, c$\mu$-policy.}